portalplus-repo/portal-plus-privacy/index.md

 # Privacy Policy (English)

 This privacy policy explains what data the Portal+ for Hattrick Portal browser extension collects, how that data is used, and what rights you have as a user.
-Last updated: June 18, 2026.
+Last updated: July 1, 2026.

 ## Data Collection Categories (Mozilla AMO)

-This extension collects data in the following categories according to Mozilla's browser add-on data classification.
-This information is presented to the user in the Firefox installation prompt via the `data_collection_permissions` declaration and can be optionally disabled.
+This extension collects data in the following categories according to Mozilla's browser add-on classification.
+This information is presented to the user in the Firefox installation prompt via the `data_collection_permissions` declaration.
+Required data is necessary for the extension's basic function and cannot be disabled; optional data is collected only when you create an account for staff collaboration features.

+**Required Data:** Necessary for the extension's basic function, cannot be disabled.

+* `websiteContent`: Player skill values, shortlist information, and calendar data read from Hattrick Portal pages.
+The extension cannot provide its core functionality (calculators, columns, highlights) without reading and processing this data.

-**Personal Data (optional):** Collected only when you create an account for the staff collaboration features.
+**Optional Personal Data:** Collected only when you create an account for the staff collaboration features.
 You can use all basic features of the extension without an account.

 * `authenticationInfo`: The Hattrick username or email address you use to sign in, and your password (encrypted by Firebase, never seen by the extension)
 * `personallyIdentifyingInfo`: Your account identifier (UID), the codes of staff groups you belong to, and player IDs you share in staff reminders
 * `personalCommunications`: The reminders, notes, and announcement content you share with your staff group, and your responses to reminders
-* `websiteContent`: Player skill values and shortlist information read from Hattrick Portal pages that you share with your staff group

 **Technical & Interaction Data:** Not collected.
 The extension uses no analytics, telemetry, crash reporting, or usage tracking tools.